papulke/face-of-art/README.md

-# Using deep Face Heat Maps & Artistic Augmentation for Facial Landmark Detection in Art
+# The Face of Art: Landmark Detection and Geometric Style in Portraits

 ## Getting Started